This policy was last modified on – February 2023.

 Technologies such as cookies or similar technologies are used by Spambrella and our partners, affiliates, or analytics or service providers.
 These are used in storing content information and preferences, analyzing trends, administering the site, tracking users’ movements around the site, and gathering demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 We partner with a third party to either display advertising on our Web site or to manage our advertising on other sites.
 Our third-party partner may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you with advertising based upon your browsing activities and interests.
 If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt out by going to http://preferences-mgr.truste.com/ (or if located in the European Union please go here http://www.youronlinechoices.eu/).
 Please note this does not opt you out of being served ads.
 You will continue to receive generic ads.

 You have rights to access your personal data under your local data privacy laws and the Privacy Shield and are able to correct, amend or delete that information under certain conditions.
 If you would like to exercise your right of access, if you would like to change your personal data, or if you no longer desire our service, you may access, correct, update or delete it by emailing our Customer Support at email@example.com.
 We will respond to your request to access within a reasonable timeframe.

-Upon request Spambrella will provide you with information about whether we hold any of your personal information.
-You may access, correct, or request deletion of your personal information by contacting us at firstname.lastname@example.org.
+Upon request, Spambrella will provide you with information about whether we hold any of your personal information.
+You may access, correct, or request the deletion of your personal information by contacting us at firstname.lastname@example.org.
 We will respond to your request within a reasonable timeframe.
-In certain circumstances we may be required by law to retain your personal information, or may need to retain your personal information in order to continue providing a service.
+In certain circumstances, we may be required by law to retain your personal information or may need to retain your personal information in order to continue providing a service.

 Security & International Transfer